sksaifuddin/100-days-of-code-1/log.md

 - [ ] PERSONAL - Nothing for today,
 - [ ] WORK - Nothing for today.

 **Thoughts:** Finally understood the Airthmetic Progession(I think!), it was a good revise session.
-This could help me solving problems I hope.I started to feel confident about math already, want to continue this.
-My maths always been weak.
+This could help me solving problems I hope.I started to feel confident about math already, want to continue this.My maths always been weak.

 **Link to work:** https://www.khanacademy.org/math/in-in-grade-10-ncert/x573d8ce20721c073:arithmetic-progressions